Thomas Highgate: Desertion

 During the First World War, Highgate was in the First Battalion of the Royal West Kents, one of the first battalions to enter combat.
-The Battalion arrived in France on 15 August 1914 and fought in the Battle of Mons.
+The battalion arrived in France on 15 August 1914 and fought in the Battle of Mons.
 By September 1914, the British Expeditionary Force were in retreat.
-40,000 British soldiers fought in the battle, and 7,800 were killed.
+Forty-thousand British soldiers fought in the battle, and 7,800 were killed.
 Early on the morning of 6 September 1914, Highgate left the frontline, saying he needed to "ease himself", and hid in a farmhouse.
-He was found by a gamekeeper, who was both English and a former soldier, wearing civilian clothes and without his rifle.
-His army uniform was discovered nearby.
+He was found while wearing civilian clothes and without his rifle by a gamekeeper, who was both English and a former soldier.
+Highgate's army uniform was discovered nearby.
 Historian Julian Putkowski wrote that the total time of Highgate's desertion was likely "no more than an hour or two".
 Highgate reportedly found the fighting too overwhelming; he is recorded as having said to the gamekeeper, "I want to get out of it and this is how I am doing it".
-He was arrested by the Gendarmes and taken into custody by Captain Milward.
+He was arrested by the gendarmes and taken into custody by Captain Milward.
 Highgate told Milward that he did not remember having done anything except leave his bivouac shelter.
 In court, Highgate said that he remembered walking around, entering the farm, lying down in a civilian house, and putting on civilian clothes but did not recall much else.

 Highgate was not the only soldier to act dishonourably during the retreat from Mons; two officers attempted to surrender their battalions to the enemy.
 They were discharged and did not face the death penalty.
 There were other instances of soldiers looting and travelling with civilians, as well as one allegation of rape.
 As a result, there were concerns about discipline throughout the British Expeditionary Force.